TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Currently available options are:

 - ctf: priorityPlayer: Player search string.
 In case one of the 2 ctf connections fails, the remaining connection will be used to follow the team that this player is on.
+- ctf: withStrobe: 1 or 0.
+Ctf watcher spawns with strobe
+- ctf: keepFreeSpot: 1 or 0.
+Avoid using strobe if it would fill up the server (buggy)

 #### delayPerWatcher

 If adding multiple watchers, how long to wait between adding each?
 Milliseconds.

+#### autoUpgradeToCTF

+0 or 1.
+Adds ctf watcher if ctf/cty gamemode is detected.

 #### disconnectTriggers